hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 Program searches routers and switches for fuzzy matches: cisco, junos routers/switches and ASA firewalls.
 User inputs  +   and   (())   control characters in a notepad file, along with bare bones configuration templates, the program does fuzzy searching.
+We can feed multiple search patterns to hundreds of devices and a result of matches, misconfigurations is printed to a text file.

 •	+ is equal to search anything non-greedy,  and includes spaces